n-ho/bmc_r_workshop_2018/README.md

 This repository is an update of the Introduction into R workshop developed by Sydney Informatics Hub and the Brain and Mind Centre from 2017.

 ## Authors:
-Gordon McDonald, Darya Vanichkina, Madhura Killedar, Nicholas Ho
+2017 repo: Gordon McDonald, Anushi Shah and Nicholas Ho 2018 repo: Nicholas Ho

 ## Original git repo from 2017